DraftCall

 16 GP17 GP

-Ja'Marr Chase vs Mark Andrews: Who Should You Start?
+Ja'Marr Chase vs Mark Andrews: The Full Breakdown

 Comparing Ja'Marr Chase (WR, Cincinnati Bengals) against Mark Andrews (TE, Baltimore Ravens) means weighing two different roles in your fantasy lineup.
 Ja'Marr Chase averaged 15.7 PPG in 2025 over 16 games, while Mark Andrews posted 6.3 PPG across 17 games.